prasquin/AirPi/README.md

 ------------------------
 It additionally incorporates changes by Haydn Williams (github.com/haydnw), which include the following:

-* Added 'airpictl.sh' script to control sampling in different modes.
-  * Run './airpictl.sh' to see options and usage.
-  * Includes 'background' and 'unattanded', so you can SSH into your Pi, start it, then quit.
-* Added ability to output average data (e.g. read every 1 min for 10 mins, then output the average for the 10 mins).
-  * Controlled by "averageFreq" parameter in 'cfg/settings.cfg' - set to at least twice sampleFreq to enable averaging.
+16/11/2014
+* Added 'plot' output, to graph a single output metric on screen.
+* Added basic RRD output (for more advanced support try https://git.cccmz.de/julric/airpi).

+17/10/2014:
+* Added JSON output.

+06/10/2014
 * Added ability to do 'dummy runs' for a predefined period before a run starts properly, to ensure all sensors are up and running, and won't just report back zeroes.
   * Controlled by "dummyduration" parameter in 'cfg/settings.cfg' - set to 0 for no dummy runs.
 Recommended is 15.

+03/10/2014
 * Added ability to stop a run after X samples.
   * Controlled by "stopafter" parameter in 'cfg/settings.cfg' - set to 0 to run indefinitely.
+* Added warning if GPS socket not detected when GPS sensor enabled.

+26/09/2014
+* Added dweet output.

+26/08/2014
+* Added ability to output average data (e.g. read every 1 min for 10 mins, then output the average for the 10 mins).
+  * Controlled by "averageFreq" parameter in 'cfg/settings.cfg' - set to at least twice sampleFreq to enable averaging.

+21/08/2014
+* Code tidying:
+  * Moved the check whether calibration is required into a super function called from each output subclass now.
+  * Made multiple changes to all .py files in line with Pylint recommendations as per PEP 8 style guide.
+  * Renamed 'data' to 'params' in output subclasses, to reflect their true nature and reduce confusion with data produced by sensors.
+  * Massive refactoring of airpi.py by extracting methods to facilitate code reuse and simplificaiton.

+12/08/2014
+* Added 'airpictl.sh' script to control sampling in different modes.
+  * Run './airpictl.sh' to see options and usage.
+  * Includes 'background' and 'unattanded', so you can SSH into your Pi, start it, then quit.
+* Moved all config files to 'cfg' directory.
+* Moved all log files (and redirected output from airpictl.sh) to 'log' directory.

+26/07/2014
 * Added ability to record metadata such as Raspberry Pi serial no. and operator name at start of run.
   * Controlled by "metadatareqd" parameters in 'cfg/outputs.cfg' - set to True to output metadata.

+21/07/2014
 * Added ability to start automatically at boot for headless operation (does not require any user interaction).
   * Controlled by 'bootstart' parameter in 'cfg/settings.cfg'.
   * See the 'boot' directory for more info.

+18/07/2014
+* Abort and inform user if no output modules are enabled.
 * Added 'Notifications' module which allow messages to be sent when errors occur.
 Includes email, SMS and tweet.
   * Controlled by 'cfgs/notifications.cfg'.
-* Added warning if GPS socket not detected when GPS sensor enabled.
+* Renamed 'data' array to 'parameters' to better reflect its content, and avoid confusion with actual data.

+15/07/2014
 * Added the following new options to 'cfg/settings.cfg':
   * Greater control of LED behaviour.
   * Can disable error messages printed to screen.
   * Can print to screen in CSV format.
 * Standard print-to-screen format tidied up and made more digestable.
-* Can automatically name CSV files and HTTP titles using date and hostname.
-  * Controlled by use of '<date>' and '<hostname>' in 'cfg/outputs.cfg'
-* Added JSON output.
+* Output modules requiring internet access will not be loaded if there is no connection available.

+14/07/2014
 * Added ThingSpeak output.
-* Added dweet output.
 * Rounded Xively output to 2dp.
 * Can kill the process a bit more nicely using Ctrl+C.
+* Can automatically name CSV files and HTTP titles using date and hostname.
+  * Controlled by use of '<date>' and '<hostname>' in 'cfg/outputs.cfg'
 * 'outputDir' parameter is now required for csvoutput, to avoid writing to /root when loading at boot.
   * Needs to be in [CSVOutput] section of 'cfg/outputs.cfg'.
-* Moved all config files to 'cfg' directory.
-* Moved all log files (and redirected output from airpictl.sh) to 'log' directory.
-* Output modules requiring internet access will not be loaded if there is no connection available.
-* Abort and inform user if no output modules are enabled.
-* Renamed 'data' array to 'parameters' to better reflect its content, and avoid confusion with actual data.
-* Started porting to Python 3 in 'python3' branch (work in progress; no feature parity between versions at present).
-* Code tidying:
-  * Moved the check whether calibration is required into a super function called from each output subclass now.
-  * Made multiple changes to all .py files in line with Pylint recommendations as per PEP 8 style guide.
-  * Renamed 'data' to 'params' in output subclasses, to reflect their true nature and reduce confusion with data produced by sensors.
-  * Massive refactoring of airpi.py by extracting methods to facilitate code reuse and simplificaiton.